opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 Some Spatial Type implementations have two data types: Geometry and Geography.
-Both Geometry and Geography type implementations interpret coordinate values (i.e., any combination of x, y, z, and/or m values) identically; however the two types differ with respect to how adjascent coordinates should be connected (i.e., edges).
+Both Geometry and Geography type implementations interpret coordinate values (i.e., any combination of x, y, z, and/or m values) identically; however the two types differ with respect to how adjacent coordinates should be connected (i.e., edges).
 Among other things, this affects how area, length, and distance between elements are defined.
 A precise definition of the edge interpretation of all Geometry types of which we are aware can be found in the widely adopted